hosuzuki/log/0_daily/2_feb.md

 - work on the Born2beRoot project for 8 hours
 - 11 contributions on GitHub
 - be confortable to walk thourgh the Born2beRoot project

+:trophy: Acutual

+- worked on the 42 projects for 3.5 hours
+- 12 contributions on GitHub
+- worked on mandatory part of the Born2beRoot project

+---